 But what is a board game bar or cafe?
 A board game cafe or bar has hundreds of board games for people to play.
 They have Game Gurus who can advise on games you might enjoy and give you a quick rundown of the rules so you can start playing right away.
 There is usually a small charge for access to the games library.

-There a few things which make a board game cafe unique and they work a little differently to a regular bar or cafe.
+There are a few things which make a board game cafe unique and they work a little differently to a regular bar or cafe.
 And while people do play board games at home or in a regular pub or cafe, there are many reasons why people go to board game cafes instead.

 How do they work?